 The Board is focused on ensuring that it is composed of individuals with an appropriate balance of diverse backgrounds, experiences, skill sets, perspectives, demographics (including gender, race, ethnicity and age), tenure, analytical ability and viewpoints.
+The Board confirms that the Company's policy of non-discrimination and inclusiveness applies in the selection of its directors.
+In 2020, the Nominating and Corporate Governance Committee revised and enhanced its formal commitment to diversity in both its charter and the Company's Corporate Governance Guidelines.
 The Board believes that Board diversity is critical to thoroughly assess risk, anticipate challenges and scrutinize the complex and dynamic issues that impact the Company and its industry, its shareholders, stakeholders and the broader society.
-The current Nominating and Corporate Governance Committee Charter outlines the characteristics and qualifications sought by the Nominating and Corporate Governance Committee when considering potential director candidates, and includes, among other things, its commitment to Board diversity (including, gender, race, ethnicity and age).
-The Board also confirms that the Company's policy of non-discrimination and inclusiveness applies in the selection of its directors.
+The current Nominating and Corporate Governance Committee Committee Charter outlines the characteristics and qualifications sought by the Nominating and Corporate Governance Committee when considering potential director candidates, and includes, among other things, its commitment to Board diversity (including, gender, race, ethnicity and age).

-The Nominating and Corporate Governance Committee's view on the topic of diversity is multifaceted and includes, but is not limited to, gender, race, ethnicity, age, education, tenure, background, professional experience and independence.
+The Nominating and Corporate Governance Committee's view on the topic of diversity is multifaceted and aligned with our Board.
 Creating a Board of diverse, but also complementary, individuals requires the Nominating and Corporate Governance Committee to balance each factor through a holistic approach.
 Such an approach enables the Nominating and Corporate Governance Committee to identify and recommend, for the selection by a majority of the Board, the best director candidates.
-In furtherance of its commitment to diversity, the Nominating and Corporate Governance Committee will include these criteria in searches performed by third parties engaged to identify qualified director nominee candidates.
+The Nominating and Corporate Governance Committee's focus on diversity is evidenced by its commitment to include qualified candidates who identify as women and as underrepresented minorities in future board candidate searches, including any searches conducted by third-party consultants.
+The Board's commitment to diversity is further evidenced by its appointments of Lili Lynton effective December 27, 2019 and JoAnne A. Epps effective September 28, 2021.